Heart Rate Detection Using Camera

 Now let’s talk about some amplification techniques namely Lagrangian and Eulerian.
 These techniques will help us in amplifying the particular frequency so that we can see change happening at that rate, in our case heart rate.

-Lagrangian perspective
+Lagrangian Perspective

 The Lagrangian version of amplification is to analyze the angle of motion of the pixels of interest in the tracking image.
 For example, if we want to study the flow rate of the river, we take a boat, go down the river, and record the movement of the ship.